-Vietnam remains one of the world’s most contaminated countries, with an estimated 800,000 tons of unexploded bombs left over from the war that ended more than 40 years ago.
+Vietnam remains one of the world’s most contaminated countries, with an estimated 800,000 tons of unexploded bombs left over from the war that ended nearly 50 years ago.

-MAG’s ultimate goal in Vietnam is to reduce the risk of landmines and unexploded bombs and release land to support socio-economic development.
+MAG’s ultimate goal in Vietnam is to reduce the risk of landmines and unexploded bombs and release land back to communities to support socio-economic development.

 Why we work in Vietnam

-Although a considerable effort has been made by humanitarian organisations and the Vietnamese government, unexploded bombs continue to place communities at risk and restrict access to safe land required for housing, agriculture, infrastructure, and community development.
+Although a considerable effort has been made by local people, humanitarian organisations and the Vietnamese government, unexploded bombs continue to put communities at risk.
+They also hinder access to safe land required for housing, agriculture, infrastructure, and community development.

 As a consequence of intense fighting and heavy bombardment during the war, the provinces where MAG works are among the most affected by cluster munitions and other unexploded bombs in Vietnam.